-Fast forward to 2018, and loyalty gamification strategies have evolved even further – programmes are now appealing to our innate generosity to ‘share and care’ with our friends and family.
-For example, the ‘Robin Good’ campaign launched in KKiosks throughout Switzerland in 2017 when it’s parent company Valora realized the power of moving beyond the traditional approach of simply rewarding the customers it already had – and harness the power of mobile innovation to also delight their extended network of family and friends.
+Fast forward to 2018, loyalty and gamification strategies have evolved even further – programmes are now appealing to our innate generosity to ‘share and care’ with our friends and family.
+For example, it’s worth including in this loyalty guide the ‘Robin Good’ campaign launched in KKiosks throughout Switzerland in 2017 when it’s parent company Valora realized the power of moving beyond the traditional approach of simply rewarding the customers it already had – and harness the power of mobile innovation to also delight their extended network of family and friends.
 Valora won a retail technology award as a result of responding to this insight – with NACS recognizing the importance of retailers moving beyond transactions to create delightful experiences that customers’ value so much more.

 Strategy Three – Reward Flexibility